MicrosoftDocs/win32/desktop-src/ProcThread/about-processes-and-threads.md

 ---
-Description: Each process provides the resources needed to execute a program. ms.assetid: 055458cf-9fc7-4a16-be14-1122b3cf0251
+description: Each process provides the resources needed to execute a program. ms.assetid: 055458cf-9fc7-4a16-be14-1122b3cf0251
 title: About Processes and Threads ms.topic: article